Monstera Repotting Shock (Plant First Aid)

 This is why fast growing plants such as Monstera that do eventually need to be potted up can struggle to adapt and may even show signs of wilting after being transplanted.
 This suffering is commonly referred to as ‘transplant shock‘.

 Shock experienced by Monstera after repotting isn’t something that can immediately be cured, however you can apply basic plant first aid to prevent long-term damage or death of the plant.
-Steps to take involve carefully meeting a Monstera’s desired growing conditions such as ample indirect light and infrequent watering of an aerated substrate.
+Steps to treat repotting shock involve carefully meeting desired growing conditions such as ample indirect light and infrequent watering of an aerated substrate.

 For the most part, Monstera repotting shock is temporary, and if otherwise healthy the plant should eventually adjust to its new surroundings.